 These 5 images of old Reading date from soon after 1890 and were possibly taken by Reading Photographers Dann & Lewis who took the famous water tower panorama images about the same time.
 The originals mounted on board are currently in my possession and are so faded that they are almost orange.
 So these are the repaired versions.

 I have tried to describe them, based on sketchy notes on the back of some [with help from David Ford and others] – if you know better, please let me know.
 Save for the 2nd image, St Giles Mill that is in Reading Museum collection, these do not seem to be in any other Reading Archives – so may be unique to this site!
-The original images were donated to the Berkshire records Office in 2017.
+I donated the 4 original images to the Berkshire Records Office in 2017.

 View of Simonds Brewery of about 1890-1899 taken across the River Kennet from Letcombe Street